Which is the best retail marketing solution for you?

 Before you move on

-Retail display, definition and meaning
+Point-of-purchase display, definition and meaning

-Point of sales display unit — explication and examples
+Free-standing display — explication and examples

 1. Floor-standing display unit (FSDU)

--> Related article: Why a floor-display should be part of any marketing mix ?
+🔍 To find out more, read our article > Why a floor-display should be part of any marketing mix ?

 Floor display unit 'My spirits corner'